mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 So, here it says, “one takes the drum.”
 That means using the expedient ways, expedient methods – words, physical actions, and also thinking.
 Anyway, we can approach to the people and teach, and educate; simultaneously that expedient method must penetrate the other’s life.
 So that is “offense,” offense of the fortress.

 When you teach, positively you have to teach, you have to educate.
 Initiatively, you have to move toward.
 For this, that education or teaching requires kindness, compassion.
 In other words, true heart: looking [at] human life for the long run, and *then* you have to teach.
 Even though you use one word which is very piercing into other people’s hearts, it is not something “piercing,” because it is based on compassion.
-Compassion lets you see human life, your life and others’ life, for the long run.
-Otherwise, your education, your teaching, and your presence doesn’t penetrate others.
+Compassion lets you see human life, your life and others’ life, for the long run; otherwise, your education, your teaching, and your presence doesn’t penetrate others.
 So that’s why positively you have to take care of your life, and also you have to teach others’ lives.

 In order to teach others, simultaneously you have to “defend” yourself, against external [and] internal attacks.
 That means, externally, internally, there are *many* things.
 So you have to know the many things externally, you have to know many things internally.
 That means you have to know yourself, your past life, and present life, future life, and also front and back, and to the right, to the left – you have to know many things.
 And then you can defend yourself against external and internal attack.

-If you read the *Diamond Sutra*, it always [talks about] bodhisattvas’ life, [in] which they always are careful to take care of their life, watching over the many things externally and internally, so they don’t fall into a pitfall on purpose or consciously.
+If you read the *Diamond Sutra*, it always [talks about] a bodhisattva’s life, [in] which they always are careful to take care of their life, watching over the many things externally and internally, so they don’t fall into a pitfall on purpose or consciously.

-Even though you are very careful of taking care of your life, watching over the front and back, and to the right, to the left... nevertheless you easily fall into pitfalls before you are conscious of them.
+Even though you are very careful of taking care of your life, watching over the front and back, and to the right, to the left, nevertheless you easily fall into pitfalls before you are conscious of them.
 This is very common.
 Before you are conscious of them, you fall into the pitfalls.
 In other words, multiple obstacles.

 I was pretty often asked by people to try [or to taste] a new drug, particularly in the 1970s.
 People tried to let me experience drugs and marijuana, et cetera.
-But fortunately, I knew a little bit what marijuana is, and any kind of drugs that people were interested in.
+But fortunately I knew a little bit what marijuana is, and any kind of drugs that people were interested in.
 That’s why I didn’t take it.
 If you know something pretty well before you act toward that, well, it’s not necessary to do.

 But many people believe that you should experience *everything*.
 No, you cannot experience *everything*, okay?
 If you try to experience everything, it makes you confused.
 Because if you act, the result of your action becomes a ghost... something more than you have expected.
 That is actions.